fred-leonam/ComposePhysicsLayout/README.md

 Because `scale` also converts physical acceleration to screen distance, very small scale values may need proportionally stronger gravity for a fast visual particle effect.

+The sample app also contains a small tilt-controlled **Canvas Maze** game.
+Its player and static maze walls are `PhysicsCanvasBody` values, the green goal is drawn with `drawBackground`, and `onBodyState` handles goal detection without creating a Composable for every physics object.

 ### Change gravity
 If you need to change the gravity of the simulated world, use `Simulation.setGravity`